Learning Graph ARMA Processes from Time-Vertex Spectra: Proposed Method for Learning Parametric Time-Vertex Processes

 \subsection{Complexity Analysis of the Algorithm}

 Here we analyze the computational complexity of the proposed JS-ARMA method.
 First, we study the computations required for Step-2 of Algorithm \ref{alg_tv_process}.
 Assuming that the graph Laplacian $\graphLaplacian$ is known, the time complexities of computing $\graphEigenvectorMat$ and $\graphEigenvalueMat_\graph$ is of $O(N^3)$.
-The joint Fourier transform matrix $U_J$ is found via the Kronecker product of $\graphEigenvectorMat$ and $U_T$ with a complexity of $O(N^2T^2)$.
-Since $\tilde\Sigma_{\xv}$ is a block-Toeplitz covariance matrix, it is computed with a complexity of $O(N^2TL)$.
+The joint Fourier transform matrix $\jointEigenvectorMat $ is found via the Kronecker product of $\graphEigenvectorMat$ and $\timeEigenvectorMat $ with a complexity of $O(N^2T^2)$.
+Since $\tilde\covMat_{\xv}$ is a block-Toeplitz covariance matrix, it is computed with a complexity of $O(N^2TL)$.
 Finally, the initial JPSD estimate $\tilde h$ is obtained from \eqref{eq_jpsd_est} with a complexity of $O(N^3T^3)$.
 Next, in Step-3, the optimization problem \eqref{eq_opt_AB_v5} can be solved with semidefinite quadratic linear programming, via e.g., the HKM algorithm \cite{optimization-SDPT3,optimization-quadratic-linear}.
-As the number of variables and the equality constraints in semidefinite quadratic linear programming scale with $NT$, the analyses in \cite{optimization-SDPT3,optimization-quadratic-linear} suggest that the solution of \eqref{eq_opt_AB_v5} results in polynomial complexity $O(\text{poly}(NT))$.
-In Step-4, the complexities of the rank-1 decompositions of the matrices $A$ and $B$ are of $O((P+1)^3(K+1)^3)$ and $O((Q+1)^3(M+1)^3)$ respectively.
-Then, in Step-5, $ h^*(\graphEigenvalue_n, \omega_\tau)$ can be found from \eqref{eq_rel_h_ab} with a complexity of $O(NT(PK+QM))$.
-The covariance matrix in Step-6 can be computed using \eqref{eq_sigma_from_jpsd} with $O(N^3T^3)$ operations, and lastly, the complexity of finding the MMSE estimates via \eqref{eq_lmmse_est_z} in step-7 is of $O(N^3T^3)$.
-Hence, assuming that the model orders $P, K, Q, M$ are smaller than $N$ and $T$, the overall complexity of our method can be summarized as $O(\text{poly}(NT))$.
+The objective function in \eqref{eq_opt_AB_v5} can be implemented by grouping together the constant terms through $O(NT)$ operations only once before calling the HKM algorithm, in which case the number of variables and the number of equality constraints in HKM become independent of $N$ and $T$.
+Assuming that $P, K, Q, M \ll NT$, the complexity of Step-3 is then obtained as $O(NT)$.
+In Step-4, the complexities of the rank-1 decompositions of the matrices $\Amat$ and $\Bmat$ are of $O((P+1)^3(K+1)^3)$ and $O((Q+1)^3(M+1)^3)$ respectively.
+Then, in Step-5, $ h^\est(\graphEigenvalue_n, \omega_\tau)$ can be found from \eqref{eq_rel_h_ab} with a complexity of $O(NT(PK+QM))$.
+The covariance matrix in Step-6 can be computed using \eqref{eq_sigma_from_jpsd} with $O(N^3T^3)$ operations, and lastly, the complexity of finding the MMSE estimates via \eqref{eq_lmmse_est_z} in Step-7 is of $O(N^3T^3)$.
+Hence, assuming $P, K, Q, M \ll NT$, the overall complexity of our method can be summarized as $O(N^3 T^3)$.